Daltz333/docs.vigem.org/shibari-installation.md

 ### Install drivers

 - Right-click on the `FireShock.inf` file and select `Install`.
 If your DS3(s) is/are already connected, unplug and plug back in for the driver change to become active
-- Same goes basically for the `AirBender.inf` but be careful if you have multiple dongles and using Bluetooth for other devices; they might lose connectivity.
+- (Optional) Same goes basically for the `AirBender.inf` but be careful if you have multiple dongles and using Bluetooth for other devices; they might lose connectivity.
 If you wanna selectively use a dongle for the DS3, replace the stock driver with AirBender via Windows Device Manager.
 If you're not comfortable with that please stop before you ruin your system.
 You have been warned.
 - Install the `ViGEm Bus Driver`, [guide can be found here](vigem-bus-driver-installation.md)

 ### Ready for some action